 Breaking Down the Top 10 Fertility Myths

-ffect fertility for men and women, but it is rarely the sole cause of infertility.
+This pregnancy myth is both true and not true.
+Stress certainly can affect men’s fertility and fertility in women, but it is rarely the sole cause of infertility.
 There are two mechanisms by which stress can “cause” infertility.
 The first is if the stress is extreme and the woman stops ovulating; the second is if the stress causes the couple to stop having sex or to have sex less frequently.

 Myth 2: If You Stop Thinking About It, Pregnancy Will Happen Naturally

-This is simply not true and, when facing fertility a problem, is practically impossible.
+This is simply not true and, when facing infertility issues, is practically impossible.
 You need to make sure that you are having sex at a time when the sperm will reach the egg during ovulation.

 Myth 3: Breastfeeding Equals Birth Control